linuxmint/aptkit/doc/source/aptdaemon.client.rst

 In the above examples simple synchronous calls have been made to the D-Bus.
 Until these calls return your whole application is blocked/frozen.
 In the case of password prompts this can be quite long.
-So aptdaemon supports the following asynchronous styles:
+So aptkit supports the following asynchronous styles:

 D-Bus style callbacks